LivelyKernel/lively4-core/src/client/reactive/new-rewriting-implementation.md

 --> have **all tests passing** all the way until here

+## problems

+- problematic imports of `ae-rewriting`
+  - source/client/interactive.JS introduces a development Layer with global variables, including the rewriting variant of active expressions
+  - Lang-ext extends functions with the rewriting variant of active expressions
+  - reactive object queries directly use the rewriting variant (select.js)
+  -
 # Actual Implementation

 ## 1. Introduce EAM at body level